ankithadas/Pascal-s-Triangle-Patterns/README.md

-# Math2916
+# Is Pascal's Triangle a Fractal?
 This is my presentation for Math2916.
-Used Beamer for making it